Laryngeal Cancer: Surgery

 Electric larynx.
 An electric larynx is a small battery-powered device.
 It makes a humming sound like the vocal cords, and you move your lips to form words.
 Some models are used in the mouth, while other models are placed on the neck.

 The larynx also plays an important role in controlling breathing.
 When all of the larynx is removed, surgeons need to create a new way of breathing.
 The surgical team will create a hole in your neck called a tracheostomy.
-The surgeon will permanently connect your windpipe or trachea, which carries air to the lungs, to this hole in the neck.
+The surgeon will permanently connect your windpipe or trachea, which carries air to the lungs, to this hole in the front of your neck.
 Breathing, coughing, and sneezing now occur through this hole, called a stoma, rather than through your nose and mouth.

 The stoma may be held open with a tube you breathe through.
 This tube is called a tracheostomy tube, or trach tube.
 The trach tube stays in place for a few weeks, until the skin around the stoma heals.
 Some people continue to use the tube all or part of the time.
 If it is removed, a smaller tracheostomy button, called a stoma button, often replaces the tube.
 After a while, some people don’t use a tube or a button in the stoma.

 After a partial laryngectomy, a short-term tracheostomy may be needed.
 Then the trach tube is removed from the stoma.
 Over the next few weeks, the stoma closes.
 You then breathe and speak in the usual way, although your voice may not sound the same as before.

 The stoma must be correctly cared for to prevent problems and complications.
 Your healthcare team will help you learn how to care for it.

 Eating on your own

 For a few days after surgery, you won’t be able to eat or drink.
 At first, you’ll get nutrients through a tube into one of your veins.
 This is called IV or intravenous feeding.